 Two of these sites are islands, the other two are at the beginning of mountain ranges; which is another and very important detail, as soon as the wind reaches the first mountainous elevations it is deflected without reaching to form air currents above the observatory, as it would happen inland.
 These sites are also far enough away from urban centers to avoid light pollution.

 As can be seen, it is not easy to solve the problems generated by the earth's atmosphere to have a transparent sky.
-However, it is possible to reduce the amount of pollutants that are continuously thrown into the environment.
-On the other hand, with respect to light pollution, what we can do is to replace lights or adapt them so that instead of lighting up the sky, they direct their energy towards the ground.
+However, it is possible to reduce the number of pollutants that are continuously thrown into the environment.
+On the other hand, for light pollution, what we can do is to replace lights or adapt them so that instead of lighting up the sky, they direct their energy towards the ground.
 In the state of Baja California, there is already a law against light pollution, which we hope will soon expand to the whole country.

 Author: Abraham Rubí Vázquez, head of the Fisilab and coordinator of the conferences El Universo Hoy, of the General Directorate for the Dissemination of Science, UNAM.
 Source: Noche de las estrellas